elomaur/100-days-of-code/log.md

 **Today's Progress**: Going over the HTML and HTML5 Curriculum in freeCodeCamp again as a refresher.
 Completed a few modules.

 **Thoughts:** ...

+# R1 Day41: December 4, 2018

+**Today's Progress**: Going over the HTML and HTML5 Curriculum in freeCodeCamp again as a refresher.
+Completed additional modules.

+**Thoughts:** ...